History of the Jews in Lithuania: In the Polish–Lithuanian Commonwealth

+Henry of Valois (1573-1574)

+Sigismund Augustus died without leaving an heir in 1572, plunging Lithuania into a period of anarchy.
+In order to restore order and prevent a civil war, a new monarch, the pretender Henry of Valois, Duke of Anjou, was chosen.
+In France, Henry had been a fanatical Catholic who had killed thousands of Huguenots, but in his new role as King of the Commonwealth, Henry gave complete religious freedom to all Christians and later all people in his realm.
+He reconfirmed Jewish legal privileges as well as their exclusive right to mint coins of Sigismund.
+His motives for this were that he needed to secure allies in his competition over the Polish throne with Ivan the Terrible.
+After only 13 months he decided he preferred France to the Commonwealth, which he viewed as barbarous, and returned to France.

 Stephen Báthory (1575-1586)

 Stephen Báthory was similar to his short ruled predecessor Henry the Third in that they both looked to the Jewish community to help Lithuania recover from the ongoing political instability and financial issues.
 Stephen was also a reformer which included improving the Vilnius education system by summoning Jewish intellectual to teach there.
-He also granted concession to the Zaporozhian Cossacks and the Jews, with Stephen being so eager to encourage Jewish merchants that he restriced the trading rights of 30,000 Scottish merchants active in Poland and Lithuania.
+He also granted concession to the Zaporozhian Cossacks and the Jews, with Stephen being so eager to encourage Jewish merchants that he restricted the trading rights of 30,000 Scottish merchants active in Poland and Lithuania.
+Indeed under his rule the Jews were the most favored they had ever been.